samakab99/Spikersuppaguiden-privacy-policy/privacy-policy.md

 This Services does not uses these “cookies” explicitly.
 However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.

+Data collected:
+The third-party Entur As collects the calls done to the Api.